pschudar/conversion/README.md

 4. Still on default-values.php, add a new case to the switch statement that suits your new unit.
 5. If desired, update /assets/js/script.js.
 Read the docs for the select function and apply an additional switch statement for default values

 The final step would be me asking you to create a pull request if you create a new conversion unit.
 I'll review it and merge it in.
+Of course, it goes without saying but..
+I'll add your name to the documentation with an @author tag if you would like.

 # Project Overview